msp-strath/LabMate/README.md

 LabMate is your friendly robotic assistant for writing meaningful Matlab code.

-At the moment, LabMate mostly parses Matlab code, but in the future, it will also check if the code makes sense, and offer to generate code.

 ## Installation

 You will need to have the `GHC` Haskell compiler and the `cabal` tool